Skip to content

 Age

-The patient’s age is an essential factor to consider when determining suitability for hair transplant surgery.
 While no specific age limit exists, individuals who have reached adulthood and have stable hair loss patterns are generally regarded as suitable candidates.
 Younger patients may also be advised to wait until their hair loss pattern stabilises before undergoing a hair transplant.

 Sex